Atlanta Estate Litigation Attorneys

 As you navigate a probate litigation case, it is essential to obtain the legal representation of a knowledgeable estate litigation attorney in Atlanta.
-At Meyring Law Firm, our Estate Litigation Attorneys in Atlanta are dedicated to protecting our clients through each step of their cases.
-Estate litigation includes a wide range of legal issues relating to the trust and estate litigation, including challenges to the validity of a will, fraud in the execution of a will, and the legitimacy of will beneficiaries and claimants to the estate.
+At Meyring Law Firm, our estate litigation attorneys are dedicated to protecting our clients through each step of their cases.
+Estate litigation includes a wide range of legal issues relating to the trust and estate administration, including challenges to the validity of a will, fraud in the execution of a will, and the legitimacy of will beneficiaries and claimants to the estate.

 Litigation that involves estates and trusts often starts when a beneficiary, heir, or an estate creditor believes that assets within an estate are mishandled by a personal representative.
-If the personal representative has managed the estate in a faulty manner, the heirs or beneficiaries can petition to have him or her removed as the trustee.
+If the personal representative has managed the estate in a faulty manner, the heirs or beneficiaries can petition to have them removed as the trustee.

-Estate litigation is a particular form of law practice that deals primarily with resolving trust and estate proceedings.
-This form of litigation can pertain to a multitude of issues that include will contests, breaches of fiduciary duties by trustees, disputes of undue influence, guardianships and conservatorships, trust modification and virtually anything else related to trusts and estates.
+Estate litigation is a particular area of law that deals primarily with resolving trust and estate proceedings.
+This form of litigation can pertain to a multitude of issues that include:

 Our attorneys that practice in this sector aim to combine decades of experience in working with clients and beneficiaries in a collaborative, thoughtful environment with a deep knowledge of Georgia estate laws that govern how estates and wills are administered.
 Because these matters can veer into personal relationships and familial dynamics, our attorneys are well-versed in the nuances necessary to navigate these waters with the utmost care and scrutiny.

-By now as you investigate estate litigation, you’re probably spotting a ton of terminology that seems unclear.
+As you start to investigate estate litigation, you’re probably spotting a ton of terminology that seems unclear.
 The executor of a will is someone that is named in a will and takes up the legal responsibility to carry out the deceased’s remaining financial matters.
 They will distribute the assets of the will, pay off remaining debts and taxes, and make court appearances for the estate.
 The executor can decline their role, but these roles are often carried out by close family members and discussed in advance of a death.

 An administrator of an estate is named when a will is not present and a court appoints an estate administrator to preside over the estate administration.
 This individual is sometimes referred to as a personal representative.
 The powers and duties remain similar as that of an executor.
 The administrator must provide notice of their appointment to interested parties of the estate.

 Claimants are another layer in estate litigation.
-Claimants are those, such as credit card companies or banks, that must make a claim on an estate that outstanding debt exists and needs to be paid.
-In most areas, the executor is required to post a notice in newspapers or elsewhere to creditors after probate opens up; some states go further and require written notice by the executor to all known creditors.
+Claimants are those, such as credit card companies or banks, which must make a claim on an estate when outstanding debt exists and needs to be paid.
+In most areas, the executor is required to post a notice in newspapers or elsewhere to creditors after probate opens up.
+Some states go further and require written notice by the executor to all known creditors.
 For creditors to become claimants, they must operate in a quick fashion to file a written claim with the executor as to avoid an expiration of the statute of limitations.

 All of these roles are central to estate litigation, and their interaction plays a vital part in how an estate is ultimately administered.